About our Einstein Research Unit

 • Communication Science

-Main Research Ideas & Concepts in a Nutshell
+Main Concepts in a Nutshell

 About the Einstein Foundation

-Our Einstein Research Unit “Coping with Affective Polarization – How Civil Society Fosters Social Cohesion” (ERU-CAP) is funded by the Einstein Foundation Berlin, a foundation that aims to promote cutting-edge scientific research and establish inter- and transdisciplinary networks in strategically important research fields among members of the Berlin University Alliance.
-The research grant number ist ERU-2023-78.
+Our Einstein Research Unit “Coping with Affective Polarization – How Civil Society Fosters Social Cohesion” is funded by the Einstein Foundation Berlin, a foundation that aims to promote cutting-edge scientific research and establish inter- and transdisciplinary networks in strategically important research fields among members of the Berlin University Alliance.
+The research grant number is ERU-2023-78.

 For more information please visit: